 February – Deadline for submission.
-The Committee bases its assessment on nominations that must be postmarked no later than 1 February each year.
+In order to be considered for the award of the year, nominations for the Nobel Peace Prize shall be sent in to the Norwegian Nobel Committee in Oslo before the 1st day of February the same year.
 Nominations postmarked and received after this date are included in the following year's discussions.
 In recent years, the Committee has received close to 200 different nominations for different nominations for the Nobel Peace Prize.
 The number of nominating letters is much higher, as many are for the same candidates.

 February-March – Short list.
 The Committee assesses the candidates' work and prepares a short list.

 October – Nobel Laureates are chosen.
 At the beginning of October, the Nobel Committee chooses the Nobel Peace Prize Laureates through a majority vote.
 The decision is final and without appeal.
 The names of the Nobel Peace Prize Laureates are then announced.

 December – Nobel Laureates receive their prize.
 The Nobel Peace Prize Award Ceremony takes place on 10 December in Oslo, Norway, where the Nobel Laureates receive their Nobel Prize, which consists of a Nobel Medal and Diploma, and a document confirming the prize amount.